bbchung/clighter/README.md

 ### g:clighter_libclang_file

-Clighter try to find libclang-3.5 in your system automatically.
-You must set this option if clighter cannot find libclang or other version of libclang is used.
+Clighter searches libclang-3.5 in your system automatically.
+You must set this option when clighter cannot find libclang, or other version of libclang is used.

 Default: `''`